laharms01/data146_repository/project5_P2.md

 > Execute a K-nearest neighbors classification method on the data.
 What model specification returned the most accurate results?
 Did adding a distance weight help?

 In this first step, I ran the data through the KNN classifier with a range of 10 - 80.
-It seemed that as the value of k increased, the training and testing scores slowly converged, to a point.
+It seemed that as the value of k increased, the training and testing scores slowly converged.
 The resulting training score was 0.6237 at k = 10, and the testing score was 0.5540 at k = 75.
 Thus the model was overfit.
-The relationship between the k value and resulting train / test scores can be seen in the following graph: [Plot 1](rplot1.png)
+The relationship between the k value and resulting train (blue line) / test (orange line) scores can be seen in the following graph: [Plot 1](rplot1.png)

+Rerunning the KNN classifier with a distance weight did change our results.
+The resulting training score increased to 0.8040 while the testing score decreased to 0.4890.
+The effects of this distance weight on our scores can be seen in the following graph with training scores in blue and testing in orange:

 > Execute a logistic regression method on the data.
 How did this model fair in terms of accuracy compared to K-nearest neighbors?